Titotrent/Python-projects/README.md

 # Python-projects
-## This repository contains practice projects you can use in you learning journey of python.
+## This repository contains practice projects you can use in your journey of learning   python.
-##   Difficulty is intermediate
+##   Difficulty is beginner-intermediate